JR1811/NeMuelch-hide-body-parts/README.md

 Utility mod for Fabric Minecraft.

-## Usage
+## Invisible Body Parts

-Use the `invisibleParts` NBT compound list on a player entity to hide their body parts.
+Use the `cardinal_components.hide-body-parts:hidden_parts` NBT compound list on a player entity to hide their body parts.

-Currently availble Bodyparts:
+Currently available Body Parts:

 | Body Part | name |
 |---|---|